JuanPZuluaga/accent-recog-slt2022/CommonAccent/accent_id/README.md

 # Language Identification experiments with CommonLanguage.
-This folder contains scripts for running language identificationexperiments with the [CommonLanguage](https://zenodo.org/record/5036977/files/CommonLanguage.tar.gz?download=1) dataset.
-These experiments were highly inspired by Speaker Identification tasks on VoxCeleb and follow a similar path.
+This folder contains scripts for running Accent classification experiments with the [CommonVoice dataset](https://commonvoice.mozilla.org/en/datasets) dataset.

 # Training [ECAPA-TDNN](https://arxiv.org/abs/2005.07143)
 Similar to the X-Vector a bigger and more powerful ECAPA-TDNN model can be used.